← Back to Resources

 Why QA/QC Matters

-Locating isn’t just a “paint and move on” task.
+Locating is not just a "paint and move on" task.
 The downstream impact of a missed or incorrect mark can include damages, outages, emergency repairs, schedule delays, and liability exposure.
 QA/QC helps ensure the program produces consistent, defensible outcomes.

 Common Oversight Gaps